This checklist helps you to improve the design, migration, implementation, and maintenance of your SAP HANA landscapes on Google Cloud.

 - You can use any disk type as long as it meets your performance requirements.
-If standard PD does not provide enough performance for your needs, try balanced (pd-balanced) or SSD (pd-ssd) instead.
+If standard PD does not provide enough performance for your needs, then try balanced (pd-balanced) or SSD (pd-ssd) instead.

 - Know that the SAP HANA landscape requires you to allocate additional bandwidth to each VM instance.
 SAP HANA uses the extra bandwidth for the overhead and IOPS needed to read and write backup data to disk.
 As a result, we recommend using SAP HANA Backint or third-party tools that support either streaming or snapshots of the persistent disk volumes.

 - Remember to test your backup and recovery procedures regularly to verify they meet your performance and recoverability needs.

 For a checklist of best practices for high-availability configurations for SAP HANA on Google Cloud, see High availability for SAP on Google Cloud.